 Mary Karnath Duhé earned her Bachelor of Arts in history and Master of Arts in public history from the University of Louisiana at Lafayette.
 She has been designing books since 2012 for the UL Press and since 2018 for Raconteur Story Writing Services.
 Laying out and designing life story books bridges her loves for history and design and allows her the opportunity to create gifts that will always be cherished.

 Cheré is an award-winning journalist and author living in Lafayette, Louisiana.
 A native of New Orleans, Cheré began her career in communications at the 1984 World’s Fair.
-She has written for or currently writes for Variety magazine in Hollywood, TravelAge West magazine, AAA, Forbes, and many other publications and blogs.
+She has written for or currently writes for magazine such as Variety, TravelAge West, AAA, Forbes, and many other publications and blogs.
 She has also authored more than a dozen novels and history books.
 Despite her diverse writing capabilities, she is especially enthusiastic about life story writing.
 Cheré has worked with countless people to capture their stories by teaching life story classes, editing manuscripts, and now, by joining the Raconteur team.